spectrocloud/librarium/content/docs/13-vertex/01-install-using-quick-start-mode.md

 7. Select a destination network.
 The installer requires an outgoing internet connection.
 Select a network that provides this access directly or via a proxy.
 When you have made your selection, click **Next** to continue.

 8. Fill out template customization options.
 Scroll to view all the options.
-If needed, you can modify the following input fields at a later time. <br /><br />
+If needed, you can modify the following input fields before completing the setup. <br /><br />

   ### General Settings